- Esther and Harold E. Edgerton Career Development Professor, Massachusetts Institute of Technology

-The Bourguiba Research Group uses a combination of theoretical (applied mathematics, including differential equations, linear algebra, nonlinear dynamics, waves and stability) and experimental approaches (flow visualization, high speed imaging techniques, microscopy, image processing) to elucidate the fundamental physical mechanisms of transmission of nosocomial diseases, respiratory diseases, waterborne diseases, and foliar diseases where fluids are ubiquitous and to design and formulate new control strategies.
+The Bourouiba Research Group uses a combination of theoretical (applied mathematics, including differential equations, linear algebra, nonlinear dynamics, waves and stability) and experimental approaches (flow visualization, high speed imaging techniques, microscopy, image processing) to elucidate the fundamental physical mechanisms of transmission of nosocomial diseases, respiratory diseases, waterborne diseases, and foliar diseases where fluids are ubiquitous and to design and formulate new control strategies.

 - Interfacial flows: pathogen-fluid interactions in bubbles, drops and films

 - Fluid fragmentation and droplet formation leading to air contamination

 - Mixing, transport, and pathogen deposition and contamination